romeo-mhakayakora/LeNet-5/README.md

 - Input images are padded from 28x28 to 32x32.
 - Uses `tanh` activations and average pooling, matching classic LeNet-5 style.

+## Theory

+- See docs/lenet5_theory.md for a layer-by-layer explanation of how LeNet-5 works.